Emergency Room Manager

 How often do nurses go back to school to become doctors?

-Asked by sayahhhh over 12 years ago
+Asked by sayahhhh almost 13 years ago

 I have seen a few, but mostly I see RNs getting advance nursing degrees like nurse practioner, and Masters or Doctorates in nursing.
 It is a different mind-set, nursing vs physician.
 There is a different approach to the patient and a different scope of practice.
 I think being a nurse would help you be a better physician, though, because of the time a nurse spends with the patient, and the interpersonal skills needed.